mempoolco/drafts/utxo-torrent/utxo-torrent.md

 #### Assumptions:

-- At the time of writing the UTXO set is around 4gb.
+- At the time of writing the UTXO set for Bitcoin is around 4gb.
 - Without investigating further, we assume a set of related proofs for the UTXO is 4x.
 - Today a lot of light clients relays on custodians, indexes services (electrum) or explorers.